centrica-engineering/nucleus-docs/docs/community/events.md

 # Events

-We're hosting regular events to keep the discussions going.
+We're hosting regular events to keep the discussion going.

 Browse below to gain a sense of our past events.
 The best way to learn about our upcoming events is to follow our Slack channel #product-nucleus... or be invited (we post invites via other Slack channels and email, depending on the purpose of the event).

-## 2 July / Nucleus Sessions - Nucleus Common Myths
+## 2019-07-02 / Nucleus Common Myths
 - Dispel the common myths we’ve been hearing
 - Answer any Nucleus related questions you may have!

 [Common Myths.pdf](https://github.com/ConnectedHomes/nucleus/files/3364944/Common.Myths.pdf) [†]

-## 25 June / Nucleus Sessions - Bring it home
+## 2019-06-25 / Bring it home
 - What we’ve learned from the homepage and what’s next
 - How to create content for Nucleus components using templates (ns-landmark & ns-lockup)
 - Tools for a quick content sense check and Clockwork approval